 Owning a NASCAR team can be expected to be a very hefty investment.
-It involves lots of expenses all of which cost a large amount of money.
-The expected total for owning a NASCAR team is nearly $400,000 per week which over the 38 week season is on average more than $15 million in annual expenses.
-BK racing, as an example, which featured two full time cars, and one car that was featured in nine races throughout the season, spent more than $18.1 million to compete in the 2016 season.
+It involves many expenses, all of which cost a large amount of money.
+The expected total for owning a NASCAR team is nearly $400,000 per week, which over the 38-week season, is on average more than $15 million in annual expenses.

-Employee expenses, as with anything that requires employees, are very high.
-Owning a NASCAR team involves a large amount of employees because you need a large amount of experts in many different fields.
-BK racing spent around 27.5% of their yearly expenses on employee wages, whether it be hourly workers, contract payroll, or driver payroll.
-Then, the employees need to be given the proper gear to wear during races, fire suits which cost in total around $400,000, so that they are safe, and those suits need to be drycleaned which will cost around $2,400 per race.
-All of these expenses continue to add up and it can be expected that employee expenses is a very large sum of money that NASCAR team owners must pay.
+Employee expenses in NASCAR are very high.
+Owning a NASCAR team involves a large number of employees because you need a large number of experts in many different fields.
+An average team spends around 30% of its yearly expenses on employee wages for hourly workers, contract payroll, and driver payroll.
+Then, the employees need to be given the proper gear to wear during races, fire suits, which cost around $1,000 each, so that they are safe.
+Those suits need to be cleaned, which will cost around $2,400 per race.
+All these expenses continue to add up, and it can be expected that employee expenses are a very large sum of money that NASCAR team owners must pay.

-Additional expenses for the owner of a NASCAR team are often easily forgotten, but that does not mean that they are an insignificant amount of money or that they are not important things.
-Some examples of the additional expenses include, but are not limited to travel expenses, hotel expenses, car transportation expenses, and so much more.
-These expenses can total upwards of around $125,000 which may seem like a lot less compared to some of the other expenses that are involved in owning a NASCAR team, but it is still a lot of money.
-Every five years another $400,000 can be added to that $125,000 because the owner of the NASCAR team has to replace the haulers that transport the cars to the correct racetrack.
-This only adds more money making the cost of owning a NASCAR team that much more expensive.
+Additional expenses for the owner of a NASCAR team are often easily forgotten, but that does not mean that they are an insignificant amount of money or are not important things.
+Some examples of the additional expenses include, but are not limited to, travel expenses, hotel expenses, car transportation expenses, and so much more.
+These expenses can total around $125,000, which may seem like a lot less compared to some of the other expenses involved in owning a NASCAR team, but it is still a lot of money.
+Every five years, another $400,000 can be added to that $125,000 because the owner of the NASCAR team has to replace the haulers that transport the cars to the correct racetrack.
+This only adds more money making the cost of owning a NASCAR team much more expensive.

 The most valuable team in NASCAR is Hendrick Motorsports.
-Hendrick Motorsports is worth around $315 million, and it is worth much more than the second most valuable team in NASCAR which is Joe Gibbs racing, valued at $230 million.
-Hendrick Motorsports, owned by Rick Hendrick, has become the most valuable NASCAR team in the world because of the sustained success that they have had with their drivers.
+Hendrick Motorsports is worth around $315 million and much more than the second most valuable team in NASCAR, which is Joe Gibbs racing, valued at $210 million.
+Hendrick Motorsports, owned by Rick Hendrick, has become the most valuable NASCAR team in the world because of the sustained success that they have had with its drivers.
 As a result, their sponsorships and prize money have been high.

-The least valuable team in NASCAR is Richard Petty Motorsports which is estimated to be worth only $28 million.
-Richard Petty Motorsports, owned by Richard Petty, considered to be one of the greatest NASCAR drivers in the sports history, is a newer team that has not been able to make as much money as its competitors yet, but they are not significantly behind; the second least valuable NASCAR team is worth only an estimated two million dollars more.
+The least valuable team in NASCAR is Legacy Motor Club, which is estimated to be worth only $26 million.
+Owned by Richard Petty, Maury Gallagher, and Jimmie Johnson, it is a newer team that has not yet been able to make as much money as its competitors.
+They are not significantly behind the pack; the second least valuable NASCAR team, Front Row Motorsports, is worth only an estimated four million dollars more, or $30 million total.

-Although owning a NASCAR team comes with a lot of expenses, and is as a result very expensive, it is a very small expense compared to the total cost of owning other racing sports teams.
-For example, some teams in Formula 1 racing have budgets upwards of $500 million which compared to more than $15 million makes the cost of owning a NASCAR team seem very easy.
-Other racing sports do cost more to own than NASCAR.
+Although owning a NASCAR team comes with a lot of expenses and is, as a result, very expensive, it is a very small expense compared to the total cost of owning other racing sports teams.
+For example, some teams in Formula 1 racing have budgets upwards of $500 million, which, compared to more than $15 million, makes the cost of owning a NASCAR team seem very easy.
+Other racing sports do cost more to compete in than NASCAR.

-Unlike normal everyday cars, NASCAR cars are expected to be high performance cars that put stress on every component of the car.
-In order to be able to safely race the car, there needs to be advanced engineering which allows the components of the car to be safe enough to handle the extreme speeds that a NASCAR car is expected to go.
-The natural wear and tear on NASCAR cars happens extremely quickly, often taking just one race to make the car undrivable again, so replacing the car only adds to those expenses.
+Unlike normal cars, NASCAR cars are expected to be high-performance cars that put stress on every component of the car.
+To be able to safely race the car, there needs to be advanced engineering that allows the components of the car to be safe enough to handle the extreme speeds that a NASCAR car is expected to go.
+The natural wear and tear on NASCAR cars happens extremely quickly, so replacing components only adds to those expenses.